Polyfolds: A First and Second Look: Scale Calculus

 \begin{definition} The {\bf sc-tangent bundle} of a Banach space $\E=(E_k)_{k\in\N_0}$ is

 The {\bf tangent map} of an sc$^1$ map $f:\E\to \F$ is

 \end{definition}

 Here a point $(p,v)\in \rT\E$ in the sc-tangent space is viewed as tangent vector $v\in E_0$ at the base point $p\in E_1$.
-Hence the sc-tangent bundle of $\E$ is a bundle $\rT\E \to E_1$ over the dense subspace $E_1\subset E$ whose fiber at each point is the entire vector space $E_0=E$.
-We can now give a brief defininition of scale differentiability and extend it naturally to notions of $k$ times differentiability and smoothness.
+Hence, the sc-tangent bundle of $\E$ is a bundle $\rT\E \to E_1$ over the dense subspace $E_1\subset E$ whose fiber at each point is the entire vector space $E_0=E$.
+We can now give a brief defininition of scale differentiability and extend it naturally to notions of $k$ times sc-differentiable and the notion of sc-smoothness.

 \begin{definition} Let $f:\E\to \F$ be a sc$^0$ map between sc-Banach spaces. \begin{enumerate} \item $f$ is sc$^1$ if the tangent map $\rT f: \rT\E \to \rT\F$ exists and is sc$^0$. \item $f$ is {\bf sc}$\mathbf{^k}$ for $k\geq 2$ if the tangent map $\rT f$ is sc$^{k-1}$. \item $f$ is {\bf scale smooth}, abbreviated {\bf sc}$\mathbf{^\infty}$, if the tangent map $\rT f$ is sc$^k$ for all $k\in\N_0$. \end{enumerate} \end{definition}